Boubacar Konté

-Aboubacar Dit Boubou Konté (born 2 March 2001) is a Malian footballer who plays as a forward for Georgian club Dila Gori.
+Aboubacar Dit Boubou Konté (born 2 March 2001) is a Malian footballer who plays as a midfielder or forward for Chinese Super League club Beijing Guoan.

 Career

 On 11 March 2019, Sarpsborg 08 announced the signing of Konté to a four-year contract.

 On 27 August 2021, he joined Nacional in Portugal on loan.

 In January 2024, Konté signed with Erovnuli Liga club Dila.
+On 10 December 2025, he would score the final goal to win the Georgian Cup against Iberia 1999 in a 3-1 victory to lift the trophy.
+He would later win the Georgian Super Cup with Dila.

+On 24 February 2026, Konté joined Chinese Super League side Beijing Guoan, opting to bear the number 8.